Speak to a specialist solicitor at our law firm in North Yorkshire.

 Parenting after divorce can be complex, frustrating and confusing.
 However, every day parents are coping with the challenges and raising happy, well-adjusted children.
 There are many factors that influence your effectiveness as a parent.
 Here are 4 major components of the post-divorce parenting success formula by Rosalind Sedacca (author of How Do I Tell the Kids about the Divorce?).

-If you would like advice on your separation or divorce or would like to explore how family mediation could work for you before or after divorce, please contact myself or a member of the Family Team at Crombie Wilkinson Solicitors.
+If you would like advice on your separation or divorce, please contact myself or a member of the Family Team at Crombie Wilkinson Solicitors.

 Attitude plays a big part in the success of any Child-Centred Divorce.
 If you approach your divorce with a commitment to making it as positive an experience as possible for the children you love, you are on your way to succeeding.

 What attitude are you conveying about your divorce?
 Try to catch your thoughts and the way you speak about it.
 Are you filled with negativity?
 Are your days consumed with a "poor me" state of consciousness?
 Are you attracting and spending time with others who share those sentiments?
 If so, it's time for an overhaul in your thinking and attitude.

 A Child-Centred Divorce is created over weeks, months and years of attention to positive parenting.
 It's never too late to start regardless of how long you have been divorced.
 The decisions you make today will affect the relationships within your family tomorrow and for decades to come.

 The world is what we perceive it to be.
 Whether you believe it's good or bad - you will be right - and create an outcome to justify your belief.